wonkledge/okatsu/README.md

 ## either

-​	Returns an object with type either, left part contains function that'll be call if previous promise is resolved, right part contains function that'll be call if previous promise is rejected
+​	Returns an object with type either, left part contains function that will be called if previous promise is resolved, right part contains function that will be called if previous promise is rejected.

 ##### 	Signature